s-chh/PatchRot/README.md

 Official PyTorch Implementation of our upcoming BMVC 2024 PatchRot paper "PatchRot: Self-Supervised Training of Vision Transformers by Rotation Prediction". <br>

 ## Introduction
-TLDR: Self-supervised technique to train Vision Transformers by predicting rotation angles of images and image patches.
+TLDR: Self-supervised technique for Vision Transformers that predicts rotation angles of images and patches.

 **Overview**
 - Self-supervised training strategy for Vision Transformers to learn rich and transferrable features.